 While watching them at the zoo or the circus, have you ever wondered why these enormous creatures stay confined in the small circus tents or the makeshift jungle scenes?

 How is it that these incredible animals remain shackled when they have such astonishing strength?

 The animals are bound, and despite their desperate attempts to free themselves, no matter the fight, fury, or resistance, the poor desperate elephant cannot break free.
 The restraints have immobilized and defeated them.
 Therefore, it doesn’t take long before they resign themselves to life within the confines of the shackles, succumbing to the belief they will never break free.

-Life provides its fair share of bumps and bruises, both physically and emotionally.
-Even as early as childhood, kids learn ways to get by and gain attention and approval.
-Children are exposed to conditions, situations, messages, and role models that implant powerful messages about who they are, what the world is all about, and what they can expect from others.
+Even in early childhood, kids quickly learn and adapt specific ways to cope, make sense of the world, and gain attention and approval.
+Children are exposed to conditions, situations, messages, and role models that implant powerful messages about who they are, what the world is all about, what’s expected fro them, and what they can expect from others.
 This exposure is highly impactful and can profoundly alter the course of a child’s spirit, perspective, and belief systems.
-Though these experiences are sometimes overtly traumatic and easily identifiable, the experiences are often far more subtle run-of-the-mill occurrences in which kids misinterpret, draw false conclusions, and personalize things that have nothing to do with them.
-It happens all the time, and kids are highly imprinted by events such as these.
+Though these experiences are sometimes overtly traumatic and easily identifiable, far more often they are subtle, run-of-the-mill occurrences in which kids misinterpret, draw false conclusions, and personalize things that have nothing to do with them.
+It happens all the time, and kids are highly imprinted by messages, circumstances, and events such as these.

 Unfortunately, adulthood doesn’t spare any mercy either, and simply turning eighteen doesn’t make you immune to the emotional wear and tear life doles out.